 - Smartphone Programming

 You will notice in the infographic Security training is emphasized, yet not in the list of fields to study.
-That is because each field of study will have it's own specific network security curriculum to be mastered.
+That is because each field of study will have its own specific network security curriculum to be mastered.
 You will also note that with each technology the data travels through, the security concerns increase and therefore require greater study and competence.
-Also note before taking on training and a project of this nature, one should have at least 1 year of experience in the industry and a 2 year associates in this field as a minimum.
+Also, note before taking on training and a project of this nature, one should have at least 1 year of experience in the industry and a 2-year associates in this field as a minimum.

 PLC Networking Training:

 It is obvious before learning a particular PLC network, one must first master the PLC (Programmable Logic Controller) as indicated by the PLC-Training.org 10 PLC learning phases.
 Also as indicated on this site the PLC should be mastered before going on to master the PAC (an Industrial Computer that emulates a PLC).
 Because, unlike networking computers together where only data and software is at jeopardy should mistakes be made or security breached, with PLCs or PACs, damage to man or machine are also at risk.
-When networking a PLC or a PAC, the difference between the two and importance of distinguishing between to two becomes even more clear.
+When networking a PLC or a PAC, the difference between the two and the importance of distinguishing between the two becomes even more clear.
 You can learn more about the various CIP and RS485 PLC communication types in that section.

-A PLC is a micro-processor device used to control equipment via electrician friendly Ladder Logic programming language.
+A PLC is a microprocessor device used to control equipment via electrician friendly Ladder Logic programming language.
 Often those not properly trained will also refer to an Industrial Computer (dual full processors) as a PLC, instead of its proper term PAC (Process Automation Controller).
 The term PAC was first defined by ARC Advisory Group in 2001.
-Although the PAC includes PLC like capabilities, its hardware architecture and software are designed to be more user friendly to the IT/Computer Programmer.
-Differences include multitasking; multiple processor modules per rack, multiple programming languages like structured text, distributed control system (DCS), Tag based addressing, motion control, standard PC networking like Ethernet.
+Although the PAC includes PLC like capabilities, its hardware architecture and software are designed to be more user-friendly to the IT/Computer Programmer.
+Differences include multitasking; multiple processor modules per rack, multiple programming languages like structured text, distributed control system (DCS), Tag-based addressing, motion control, standard PC networking like Ethernet.

 OPC UA Training:

 OPC standard is a software interface Open Platform Communication protocol standard that allows Windows programs to communicate with industrial hardware devices.
-Today's version, OPC UA (Unified Architecture) is a more secure cross platform architecture not limited to Windows only.
+Today's version, OPC UA (Unified Architecture) is a more secure cross-platform architecture not limited to Windows only.
 OPC UA (OLE for Process Control) is the latest, most powerful communications protocol for the industry.
 Using OPC UA, many data transfers can be quickly and effectively facilitated.
 (OLE is Object Linking and Embedding)

 External and internal threats are concerns in critical control systems.
 OPC Security must be learned and applied to prevent accidental or intentional un-authorized OPC data access.
 OPC Security is a standard provided and maintained by the OPC Foundation.